EdinGuso/ecowcdb/README.md

 The presented results demonstrate the effectiveness of our heuristic algorithm in approximating the optimal delay bounds in different network topologies.
 While the heuristic delay may not always match the optimal delay, it is often very close and achieves comparable performance.

 ### Runtime
+The runtime of the PLP algorithm plays a crucial role in its practical applicability.
+In this subsection, we discuss the runtime considerations and tractability of the algorithm, highlighting the trade-off between the quality of obtained delay bounds and the computational efficiency.

+During our exhaustive search over all possible cuts, we observed an interesting relationship between the size of the cut and the runtime.
+It became evident that smaller cuts generally resulted in longer runtime.
+This observation inherently introduces a trade-off between the quality of worst-case delay bounds and the computational efficiency of the PLP algorithm.

+To understand the reason behind this trade-off, we delve into the inner workings of the PLP algorithm.
+When more cuts are introduced, the PLP algorithm solves a larger number of smaller linear programs instead of solving fewer, larger linear programs.
+By cutting the network, we essentially create multiple smaller networks.
+The reduced runtime is observed due to the fact that the number of constraints and variables in the linear programs is polynomial in the size of the network.
+However, it is important to note that the PLP algorithm still needs to solve one large linear program to compute the bursts of newly generated flows resulting from the cuts.
+Therefore, while introducing more cuts can decrease the runtime of the PLP algorithm for larger networks, the runtime may be unchanged or even become worse for smaller networks.

+Additionally, the cutting of the network is not only valuable for networks with cyclic dependencies but also for networks which are originally trees, such as tandem networks.
+Although tandem networks do not exhibit cyclic dependencies, they can still benefit from the decreased runtime achieved by cutting the networks into smaller components.
+Therefore, in this section, we examine both Tandem networks alongside Ring and Mesh networks to assess the performance trade-offs.

+Upon realizing the significant increase in runtime for minimal cuts in large networks, we developed two new algorithms, namely Algorithm B and Algorithm C, to mitigate this issue and strike a balance between delay bounds and computational efficiency.

+Algorithm B introduces a maximum depth parameter and cuts the network into smaller trees after reaching this depth.
+While this approach reduces the quality of the delay bounds obtained, it greatly improves the performance of the algorithm.
+By limiting the depth of the network, Algorithm B ensures that the PLP algorithm solves smaller linear programs, leading to shorter runtimes.
+The trade-off, however, is that the resulting delay bounds may be slightly looser compared to the optimal cut obtained through exhaustive search.

+Building on Algorithm B, we developed Algorithm C, which also incorporates a maximum depth parameter.
+However, once the maximum depth is reached, Algorithm C does not add any additional edges and outputs a single small tree.
+This approach outperforms Algorithm B in scenarios where the depth of the flow of interest is much smaller than the depth of the network itself.
+By reducing the number of trees, Algorithm C achieves improved runtime without cutting the flow of interest.

+Through these algorithmic enhancements, we aim to strike a balance between the quality of worst-case delay bounds and the computational efficiency of the PLP algorithm.
+By leveraging these modified algorithms, we can address the runtime challenges associated with large network topologies, enhancing the feasibility of worst case delay bound computation for time-sensitive networking environments.

+In the following sections, we will delve into further details of Algorithm B and Algorithm C, describing their implementation and providing a comparative analysis of their performance in terms of runtime and delay bounds.
+By examining the practical implications of these algorithms, we aim to provide valuable insights into the trade-offs involved in selecting cuts for worst-case delay analysis.

+### Algorithm B & C

+#### The Algorithm

+#### Results

+### Results

 \